vedantvakharia/Jarvis/source/content/CIEF/Namesake.md

 - The name Akaky Akakiyevich Bashmachkin comes from a scene where Ashoke laughed aloud when reading the account of Akaky’s christening, and the series of queer names his mother had rejected.
 - Ashoke notes that in some ways the story made less sense each time he read it, and the scenes grew more elusive and profound.
 - A theme of the story is the pointlessness of human lives, summarized colloquially as shit happens.

+## Miscellaneous

+**Ashoke’s walking while reading habit -**
+- **The Habit:** Since childhood, Ashoke had the habit of "reading while walking"
+- **The Previous Accident:** Once, while imitating him, a cousin fell down the stairs.
+- **The Mother's Fear:** Ashoke’s mother feared he would one day "be hit by a bus or a tram, his nose deep into _War and Peace_".
+- **Irony:** The irony is that his mother feared reading would kill him, but reading (Gogol) is ultimately what _saved_ him in the train crash.

+**Historical Context (Pre-1965 Immigration Laws) -**
+- **1924 Immigration Act:** This act drastically reduced immigration from "Southern and Eastern Europe" and Asian countries to "prevent communism and maintain cultural control" .
+- **Preference:** The US previously preferred "North Europeans" with similar ideologies.
+- **Significance:** Including this highlights just how new and rare the Gangulis' presence was in 1968; they were the very first beneficiaries of a massive policy shift.

+**Ashoke’s Pujo Money -**
+- He purchased his books (Graham Greene, Somerset Maugham) with his **"pujo money"** (gift money from religious festivals)9.
+This highlights his transition from religious tradition to secular intellectual passion.

+**Ashoke’s Physical & Psychological Scars -**
+- **The Limp -** A slight limp causes Ashoke's right foot to drag almost imperceptibly with each step.
+This is a permanent physical reminder of the crash.
+- **Claustrophobia:** The accident left him with deepest dread.
+He is claustrophobic, "holding his breath in elevators" and feeling pent-up in cars unless windows are open.
+On planes, he specifically "requests the bulkhead seat".